UCLA Competitive Edge: Summer Transition Program to the Doctorate

 • Attend both the Competitive Edge Welcome Breakfast and Closing Ceremony if program on-campus;

-• Submit proposed summer research and mentorship plan specific to your Competitive Edge Fellow during the nomination process;
+• Submit proposed summer research and mentorship plan specific to your Competitive Edge student during the nomination process;

-• Review the program components and expectations for both Competitive Edge Fellows and Faculty Mentors; and
+• Review the program components and expectations for both Competitive Edge students and Faculty Mentors; and

 • Agree that required, department trainings, orientation or other events will not conflict with any Competitive Edge programs or events.